ethandavies8/ethandavies8/README.md

 LeetCode: This has my solutions to various leetcode problems.
 Note that this was mostly done prior to taking Algorithms and I now know how to solve problems using concepts like Dynamic Programming and Greedy Algorithms

-Mirai-Source-Code: This is forked since it came up in my Computer Security course and I was interested to read more into the code itself and I find computer security very interesting.

 I have experience working with HTML/CSS, JavaScript, C#, C++, Python, Java, and databases.